burnedikt/angular-stateful-fastclick/README.md

-# Angular Fastclick
+# Angular stateful Fastclick

-Integrating the FTLabs' fastlick library with angular's ng-click-directive.
+Angular module replacing the ng-click directive with an implementation removing the click delay on mobile browsers.
+Uses the [stateful-fastclick](https://github.com/burnedikt/stateful-fastclick) and [fastclick](https://github.com/ftlabs/fastclick) libraries.
+Provides functionality to have different states on touch devices in correspondence to the mouse-based `:hover` and `:active`.

 # Why?